S3B4S/opencv-gdnative/README.md

 Previous steps should be a "do once and forget" situation.
 The step that follows is what you need to do each time you make changes to the plugin so that you can import the output of that into Godot.

 ## Building the GDNative plugin
 This section operates under the assumption that you have set your `OPENCV_DIR` correctly so that `scons` can find the OpenCV libraries on your computer.
-See `SConstruct` for the paths.
+See the `SConstruct` file for the paths.
 Go back to the root of the project in your terminal.
 Now run the following, where `<platform>` is `windows`, `osx` or `linux`.
 ```